Why do you need an ALE Calculator?

-Two provisions of the Affordable Care Act apply only to applicable large employers (ALEs):
+What Two Provisions of the Affordable Care Act apply only to Applicable Large Employers?

 The employer shared responsibility provisions; and the employer information reporting requirements for offers of minimum essential coverage.
 Whether an employer is an ALE is determined each calendar year, and generally depends on the average size of an employer’s workforce during the prior year.